dscsa/auto-print/README.md

  cd auto-print
  ```

-3. Login to clasp.
+3. Login to clasp as `print@sirum.org` (login details in are in LastPass).
 This should open a browser tab prompting auth via Google
  ```zsh
  clasp login
  ```